aleshaleksey/fansys23/08-spell-list.md

 |Damage|1d8+[Sup] fire|+3(8) defacto more.
 |Save|DEX|

 **Description**: Aligns a weapon or entity with elemental fire.
 The weapon (or if cast on the entity, its touch/strike) deals an extra 1d8+[caster's Sup] damage.
-The first time an entity is hit by such a weapon, it must make a DEX save or be be set ablaze and become "incapacitated".
+The first time an entity is hit by such a weapon, it must succeed a DEX save or be be set ablaze and become "incapacitated".

 **Special**: Alternatively it can affect up to 13 pieces of ammunition.

-**Upcast**: For every extra MP die above 3, the spell lasts for an extra 12 minutes or affect an extra 13 pieces of ammunition.
+**Upcast**: For every extra MP die above 3, the spell lasts for an extra 12 minutes or affects an extra 13 pieces of ammunition.
 Alternatively for every 2MP above 3 dice placed in the spell, it will deal an extra 1d8 damage.

 ___
 ### Water Walk